 A very warm welcome to the new academic year from the staff and governors at Caistor Grammar School.
-If you are new to our community, I hope that you and your child value being with us and that your child settles in quickly.
+If you are new to our School, I hope that you and your child value being with us and that the settling in process is swift, successful and happy.
 If you have any questions, much of the information can be found on the School website.
-If you have any specific questions please call the school office and they will direct you to someone who can help.
-If you have any issues relating to your child’s progress, then please communicate with your child’s form tutor via the planner in the first instance.
+If you have any specific questions, please call the school office and they will direct you to someone who can help.
+If you have any issues relating to your child’s progress, then please communicate with your child’s form tutor via the planner or by email.
 If there is a change in circumstances at home that might have an effect on your child’s wellbeing, please also let us know.
-To ensure that we communicate with you as well as possible, if you change contact details (e.g. mobile phone number), please ensure school is on your list of groups to contact to inform of the change.
+Similarly if you change contact details (e.g. mobile phone number), please ensure school is on your list of groups to contact to inform of the change.

-I write to parents once a week on a Friday when I keep you up to date with forthcoming events, student achievements and anything that we need help with from home.
-In addition to my letter, you will also receive other communication from the School pertinent to your child’s interests, activities or year group on a Friday.
+I write to parents every Friday.
+I keep you up to date with forthcoming events, student achievements, results and anything that we need help with from home.
+In addition to my letter, you will also receive other communication from the School pertinent to your child’s year group, subjects or activities on a Friday.
 At the end of my letter, there is a list of events for the forthcoming week.
-You can download a ParentMail app for Apple or Android devices from their app stores.
-If you have any questions about access or issues concerning settings then contact the finance department.
+You can download the ParentMail app for Apple or Android devices from their app stores.
+If you have any questions about access or issues concerning settings then contact the finance department (email@example.com).
 An online diary is also available on the website.
-We also have a school Twitter feed (@Caistor_GS) where I try to capture some of the events surrounding the life of this small but busy and purposeful school.
+We also have a school Twitter feed (@Caistor_GS) where I try to capture (eclectically) some of the events surrounding the life of this small but busy and purposeful school.

 I would also like to welcome the following support staff:

 This term’s extra-curricular programme will appear on the website on Monday.
-There are 54 clubs on offer this term.
+There are in excess of 50 clubs on offer this term.
 I strongly encourage students to take a full and active part in our programme.
 Developing interests beyond the curriculum permeates the School’s ethos and is core to what we do.
 Those that take a full and active life in the School’s extra-curricular programme, developing skills outside the classroom, make the most of their time here.
 Beyond that, the activities enable students to mix with different forms and year groups, as well as working with teachers who they have not been taught by yet.
-It does help to knit the bonds of friendship at School.
 This programme only works thanks to the dedication of teachers and older students.
 If your child is new to the School, please do take a look at what is on offer on the website.
-The Senior Prefect Team are coordinating a ‘Fresher’s Fair’ in the Old Hall on Friday 14 September where students can ask questions about activities.

-It’s the first of our entrance exams this Saturday and I would like to wish all the Year 6 students attempting our entrance exam the very best of luck.
-We have in excess of 260 applicants taking the entrance examination across two Saturdays.
-This is the largest number that we have ever had and Mr Sunter, the assistant head, is working out how we can fit all the candidates in.
+It’s the first of our entrance exams this Saturday and I would like to wish all the Year 6 students attempting it the very best of luck.
+We have in excess of 260 applicants taking the exam across two Saturdays.
+This is one of the largest numbers that we have ever had.
 I recognise that the heavy volume of traffic does cause issues for residents that morning.
 We do our best to avoid this by making them aware of the steps that we take.
 (For example, we encourage parents to car share).
 If you are coming to school tomorrow, please would you park respectfully, being mindful of the letter that is sent to all candidates giving directions about where to park.
 Further details are also posted on our website.